Should you change your financial plans because of the fear in a potential market downfall?

 - Spend less and take care of your physical health alongside your financial health.

 But you need not fear because the evidence about the market is that this will pass and recover.
-In fact, if you miss out on the recovery, even for just a while, your long-term returns will suffer and your life goals that you wanted to use these returns to support, will be diminished.
+In fact, if you miss out on the recovery, even for just a while, your long-term returns will suffer and the life goals that you wanted to use these returns to support, will be diminished.

-For our comprehensive planning clients who have gone through the face-to-face planning with our advisers (either in person or by teleconference), your comprehensive plans have addressed your financial health, the protection you need to have in place (including in the case of a medical crisis), your options to accumulate towards retirement using a combination of CPF (which benefits for you are not affected by the COVID-19 situation) and investment into a suitable, globally diversified portfolio according to your need, ability and willingness to take risk – a portfolio that is built with funds based on Nobel prize-winning thought that understands how markets work and do not time markets, and which has already taken into account all of these fluctuations that can happen in its projections.
+For our comprehensive planning clients who have gone through the face-to-face planning with our advisers (either in person or by teleconference), your comprehensive plans have addressed your financial health, the protection you need to have in place (including in the case of a medical crisis), your options to accumulate towards retirement using a combination of CPF (which benefits for you are not affected by the COVID-19 situation) and investment into a suitable, globally diversified portfolio according to your need, ability and willingness to take the risk – a portfolio that is built with funds based on Nobel prize-winning thought that understands how markets work and do not time markets, and which has already taken into account all of these fluctuations that can happen in its projections.

 Only a change in your life situation or life goals should change your financial plan.
 The markets should not.
 If anything, should the markets go down further if you have dry powder, our Client Adviser may reach out to you to ask you to take more action to give your plan a booster on the fringe – but this is provided that your main plan is already in place.
 This is something that we can discuss mainly with our comprehensive planning clients because investments are always treated in a holistic manner in a good plan.

 So, in this time of uncertainty, let your plan remind you of the longer-term path that has been charted for you in your plan which safeguards your future despite the ups and downs.
-It is also in this time that your MoneyOwl Client Adviser, not being a robot but a proper, qualified and fully salaried adviser looking after your interests, is ready to answer your questions so that you can continue on your path to reach your life goals and take all these happenings in your stride, no matter what they are, and be confident and comfortable in the journey.
+It is also in this time that your MoneyOwl Client Adviser, not being a robot but a proper, qualified, and fully salaried adviser looking after your interests, is ready to answer your questions so that you can continue on your path to reach your life goals and take all these happenings in your stride, no matter what they are, and be confident and comfortable in the journey.
 Do give your MoneyOwl Client Adviser a call or drop us an email or Facebook message.

 MoneyOwl is an NTUC Social Enterprise and a Joint Venture between NTUC Enterprise and Providend.
 We are Singapore’s 1st bionic financial adviser, delivering advice through fully-salaried, non-commissioned advisers augmented by an ISO27001-certified technology platform.
 We provide comprehensive financial planning services that fully integrate national schemes such as CPF, as well as insurance and investment advisory services, and an online will writing service.
 To find out more, please visit www.moneyowl.com.sg